CommonAccord/Cmacc-NFP/Doc/Demo/Demo_MO_NFP_Benovolent_01.md

 Note=Shows use of a common sheet.

-Note=This uses "Deprefixing" so allow all docs to use the details here.
-It is also possible to configure this with one file per document, etc.
+Note="Deprefixing," a part of the prototype inheritance model, allows all docs to use the details here despite the fact that the docs are inherited with prefixes.
+This is not the only way to organize these docs, but pretty convenient for management of a "closing" binder.